Project-Dahlia/Dahlia/CONTRIBUTING.md

 ## 🚀 Releases

-We are using [`lerna`](https://lerna.js.org/docs/api-reference/commands) to manage our releases, package versioning, and changelogs.
+We use [`lerna`](https://lerna.js.org/docs/api-reference/commands) to manage our releases, package versioning, and changelogs.